f-alonso-vendrell/GR-Signal-Boundaries/docs/AnalysisOfSignalBoundaries.md

 ![Fig Fig 13.
 Bean Boundaries for infalling rain-drop Observer.
 Observer far from Event Horizon](Fig13.png "Bean Boundary Observer far")

+In Figs 13_raw and 13 it is plotted the Bean Boundary at a time t when the Observer is still far from the Event Horizon

 ![Fig 14_raw.
 Raw data Bean Boundaries for infalling rain-drop Observer.
 Observer approaches Event Horizon](Fig14_raw.png "Bean Boundary approaching")

 ![Fig Fig 14.
 Bean Boundaries for infalling rain-drop Observer.
 Observer approaches Event Horizon](Fig14.png "Bean Boundary approaching")

+In Figs 14_raw and 14 it is plotted the Bean Boundary at a time t when the Observer gets closer to the Event Horizon, the shape starts to differ from the 2 circles of the Lazy Boundaries

 ![Fig 15_raw.
 Raw data Bean Boundary for infalling rain-drop Observer.
 Connected Boundaries](Fig15_raw.png "Bean Boundary connection of Boundaries")

 ![Fig Fig 15.
 Bean Boundary for infalling rain-drop Observer.
 Connected Boundaries](Fig15.png "Bean Boundary connection of Boundaries")

+In Figs 15_raw and 15 it is plotted the Bean Boundary at a time t when the Boundaries become one single Signal Boundary.

 ![Fig 16_raw.
 Raw data Bean Boundary for infalling rain-drop Observer.
 Bean shape](Fig16_raw.png "Bean Boundary bean shape")

 ![Fig Fig 16.
 Bean Boundary for infalling rain-drop Observer.
 Bean shape](Fig16.png "Bean Boundary bean shape")

+In Figs 16_raw and 16 it is plotted the Bean Boundary once the Observer is inside the Event Horizon, it takes the shape of a Bean in the chosen coordinates.

 ![Fig 17_raw.
 Raw data Bean Boundary for infalling rain-drop Observer.
 Near singularity](Fig17_raw.png "Bean Boundary near singularity")

 ![Fig 17.
 Bean Boundary for infalling rain-drop Observer.
 Near singularity](Fig17.png "Bean Boundary near singularity")

+In Figs 17_raw and 17 as the Observer approaches the singularity the Bean Boundary and it becomes more convex.

 There are several considerations to analyze on the Bean Boundaries: